rurban/Perfect-Hash/README.md

         shared library containing the generated code.
 As with [gperf](https://metacpan.org/pod/gperf) `--pic`

+        gperf:

+        \-P/--pic does a perfect optimization but may require some small code changes (see the gperf documentation for details), whereas --null-strings does only a half-hearted optimization but works without needing any change to surrounding code.

     - \-nul

         Allow `NUL` bytes in keys, i.e. store the length for keys and compare